zype/zype.github.io/platform_docs/videos.md

 <hr id="4">

-## Uploading Videos to the Zype Platform from the Web
+## Uploading videos to the Zype Platform from the web

 The easiest way to add a video to your video library is to upload a video to the Zype Platform.